rx-angular/rx-angular/libs/state/README.md

 ### Provide (recommended)

-The recommended way of using the RxState is by **providing** a local instance bound to the component lifecycle.
+The recommended way of using the `RxState` service is by **providing** a local instance bound to the component lifecycle.

 **Provide the `RxState` inside a `Component` or `Directive` and `Inject` it**